Boys' & Girls' Lacrosse Chest Protection FAQs

 When must goalies begin using chest protection that meet the NOCSAE standard?

-Beginning in 2021, all chest protectors (youth, high school, collegiate, and post-collegiate) must meet the new performance standard.
-US Lacrosse encourages players of all ages to begin using chest protectors that meet the NOCSAE standard as soon as possible.
-The delayed implementation in the rules allows for product development by equipment manufacturers.
+Beginning in 2021, all goalie chest protectors (youth, high school, collegiate, and post-collegiate) must meet the new performance standard.

 What are the different product options for goalies?

-Goalie chest protectors that meet the performance standard began to emerge in the marketplace in 2019, with more products scheduled for release in the future.
-Product designs will vary from one manufacturer to another, but all must meet the NOCSAE ND200 standard.
+Goalie chest protectors that meet the performance standard could vary in product design from one manufacturer to another, but all must meet the NOCSAE ND200 standard.